FAQs for Graduates

 When is the deadline to apply for graduation?

-You do not need to apply to participate in the commencement ceremony.
-However, you do need apply to graduate.
+You will need to register for Commencement no later than April 25, 2015 to ensure your name will be included in the program.
+Be sure that you petition to graduate with the Registrar's office prior to your registering for Commencement to ensure that you are ready to walk in the Commencement ceremony.
 Students pursuing a bachelor's degree may apply for graduation with the Registrar's Office any time after they have reached junior standing (60 units), and it is strongly recommended they apply AT LEAST three semesters prior to their expected term of graduation.

 How do I get more information on my graduation status?